LaunchCodeEducation/intro-to-programming-csharp/src/chapters/data-and-variables/variables.rst

 For example, we might want to keep track of the number of missed calls on your phone.
 Each time another call is missed, we can arrange to update a variable so that it will always reflect the correct total of missed calls.

 .. note:: We only use data type when *declaring* a variable, that is, when we create it.
-We do NOT use the data type when reassigning the variable to a different value.
-In fact, doing so will result in an error as we cannot implicity convert between data types.
+   We do NOT use the data type when reassigning the variable to a different value of the same type.

 Check Your Understanding
 =========================